-Management believes that the Company's operations were not significantly affected by inflation in 2020 and 2019, particularly in the purchases of certain raw materials such as cement and steel.
-The Company believes that raw material pricing will slightly increase in 2021, although no assurance can be given regarding future pricing.
+Management believes that the Company's operations were affected by inflation in 2021 and 2020, particularly in the purchases of certain raw materials such as cement and aggregates, steel, and also with labor costs.
+The Company believes that raw material pricing and labor costs will increase in 2022, although no assurance can be given regarding future pricing or costs.